angular/angular/aio/content/guide/third-party-lib.md

 But the fact that a library is consumed by another application is also what makes it hard to test.

-To properly test a library, you need to have an integration test.
+To properly test a library, you need to have an integration tests.
-An integration test is to libraries what a end-to-end test is to applications.
+An integration test is to libraries what an end-to-end test is to applications.
 It tests how an app would install and use your library.

 The **QuickStart Library seed** includes a directory called `integration` containing a standalone